Application Guidelines (FAQs)

 Application Process Overview

-• The Selection Committee typically selects 10 finalists in mid August.
-Our Fellowship Coordinator will contact you informing you of our decision and additional application requirements at that time.
-They include submission of a more detailed Social Venture Plan due in mid September.
+The Selection Committee typically selects 10 finalists.
+A member of our Selection Committee will contact you informing you of our decision and additional application requirements at that time.
+They will include submission of a more detailed Social Venture Plan.

 Give Yourself Ample Time: Given the number of applications, we cannot give extensions for application submissions.